typemiguel/WalnutiQ/README.md

 watch the this [youtube playlist](http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f) to become familiar with the neuroscience behind this repository.

-Most importantly, this research is made possible by the countless neuroscientists and engineers at [Numenta](http://numenta.org/).
+Most importantly, this research is made possible by the intelligent neuroscientists and engineers at [Numenta](http://numenta.org/).
-Numenta has designed a exciting new technology that accurately models layers 3 & 4 of the human neocortex (75% of the brain).
+Numenta has designed a exciting new technology that accurately models layers 3 & 4 of the human neocortex.
 They have generously released the pseudocode for their algorithms and this repository is an extensioned implementation of their algorithms using object-oriented programming.
-View a long (but great) explanation of their research by reading their [white paper](https://db.tt/FuQWQuwE).
+Make sure to read Numenta's long (but great) explanation of their research by reading their [white paper](https://db.tt/FuQWQuwE) to better understand the theory behind this repository.

 <h2>Setup WalnutiQ in Eclipse</h2>
 1. Fork this repo and clone it locally.
 Then import it as a